Network Probe Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Network Probe Market Analysis by Mordor Intelligence

-The network probe market stands at USD 0.81 billion in 2025 and is forecast to reach USD 1.13 billion by 2030, expanding at a 6.65% CAGR.
+The network probe market size is expected to grow from USD 810 million in 2025 to USD 860.3 million in 2026 and is forecast to reach USD 1162.9 million by 2031 at 6.21% CAGR over 2026-2031.
 Surging IP traffic from 5G roll-outs, IoT devices, and hyperscaler data center builds is reshaping monitoring requirements.
 Enterprises and service providers are shifting from reactive troubleshooting to predictive, AI-enhanced observability that ingests line-rate packet data in real time.
 Vendor roadmaps increasingly center on 400G-ready probes that combine deep-packet inspection with machine-learning analytics, while managed observability offerings help customers close skills gaps in network analytics.
 Edge computing and private 5G networks add further impetus, demanding visibility across cloud, core, and access domains.

 Key Report Takeaways